Robert the Bruce: Further confrontation with England then the Irish conflict

 The diplomacy worked to a certain extent, at least in Ulster, where the Scots had some support.
 The Irish chief, Domhnall Ó Néill, for instance, later justified his support for the Scots to Pope John XXII by saying "the Kings of Lesser Scotia all trace their blood to our Greater Scotia and retain to some degree our language and customs."

-Initially, the Scot-Irish army seemed unstoppable as they defeated the English again and again and levelled their towns.
-However, the Scots failed to win over the non-Ulster chiefs or to make any other significant gains in the south of the island, where people couldn't see the difference between English and Scottish occupation.
+Initially, the Scot-Irish army seemed unstoppable as they defeated the Hiberno-Norman forces of Richard De Burgh, Robert's father-in-law and Earl of Ulster, Edward's army levelling his Hiberno-Norman towns.
+However, the Scots failed to win over the non-Ulster chiefs or to make any other significant gains in the south of the island, where people couldn't see the difference between Hiberno-Norman and Scottish occupation.
 This was because a famine struck Ireland and the army struggled to sustain itself.
-They resorted to pillaging and razing entire settlements as they searched for supplies, regardless of whether they were English or Irish.
-Eventually it was defeated when Edward Bruce was killed at the Battle of Faughart.
-The Irish Annals of the period described the defeat of the Bruces by the English as one of the greatest things ever done for the Irish nation due to the fact it brought an end to the famine and pillaging wrought upon the Irish by both the Scots and the English.
+They resorted to pillaging and razing entire settlements as they searched for supplies, regardless of whether they were Hiberno-Norman or Irish.
+Eventually, it was defeated when Edward Bruce was killed at the Battle of Faughart, by an army led by Richard de Burgh.
+The Irish Annals of the period described the defeat of the Bruces by the Hiberno-Normans as one of the greatest things ever done for the Irish nation due to the fact it brought an end to the famine and pillaging wrought upon the Irish by both the Scots and the Hiberno-Normans.
+For his 1306 campaign against the English Crown, Robert's excommunication by Pope Clement V was reaffirmed in 1318 by Pope John XXII.